-87 Although there are other important macroeconomic policy instruments such as exchange rates and monetary policy, the introduction of a gender perspective is more adequate to fiscal policy (see Elson, 2002a for a more detailed discussion).
+Although there are other important macroeconomic policy instruments such as exchange rates and monetary policy, the introduction of a gender perspective is more adequate to fiscal policy (see Elson, 2002a for a more detailed discussion).
 However, there are ongoing efforts in research and application of the relevance that the other two have in gender terms, although the links are more indirect than direct.

-88 International development agencies and bilateral aid and development agencies can also be involved in the initiative as initiators or as partners.
+Note that in the initiative as a lateral and development agencies can also be involved in the initiative as initiators or as partners.
 The terms used are "inside" or "outside" government.

-Box 44 Partnerships for gender budgeting
+Box 45 Partnerships for gender budgeting